usethisname1419/HTTPFTPSSH_Killer/README.md

 Example:
-`HFSK --service ssh 24 -w /usr/share/wordlists/rockyou.txt -u users.txt --ip 172.16.1.83 --tor`
+`HFSK --service ssh 2222 -w /usr/share/wordlists/rockyou.txt --users users.txt --ip 172.16.1.83 --tor`

+Supports services on any port ei: --service http 8080

+Supports single user `-u` and user list `--users`

-To use random passwords use the flag `-r` or `--rand`
+To use random passwords use the flag `-r` or `--rand` Enter min length and max length of random passwords ` -r 6 8` for passwords between 6 and 8 chars

 You can load proxies from a list using the `--proxies` flag.

 You can also use the `--tor` flag to route your requests through Tor.

 You can change the number of iterations for each attack block with the flag `-i` or `--iter` for number of tries per user name.

+Http/Https attack supports random user-agents `--random-agent`

+Resume your attack from last known state `--resume`

 ## Support